Agent Brief: Build OpenClaw Fitness Report Connectors for Garmin, WHOOP, Speediance, and More

 Speediance is the most unusual connector in the whole stack.

 Unlike Garmin and WHOOP, this is not a clean official public developer platform.
-The working connection pattern in Aria’s build is based on this public GitHub repo:
+The agent should use these public repos as connection references:

 ANPC86/SmartGymWorkoutManager